jgommels/easy-java/README.md

 ## The CaseFormat enum
 This library provides a CaseFormat class that is similar to what can be found in Guava, however it provides more options and functionality.

-## Bean Validation
-JSR-303 provides a framework for performing bean validation using annotations, but it doesn't provide a simple utility class out of the box to invoke the validation of the beans and throw a ValidationException.
-This can be done with the ValidationUtils class.

-**Note:** For this functionality, the module depends on hibernate-validator and javax.el-api